littleosbook/littleosbook/environment_and_booting.md

 ~~~

 The only thing this OS will do is write the very specific number
-`0xCAFEBABE` into the `eax` register.
+`0xCAFEBABE` to the `eax` register.
 It is _very_ unlikely that the number
 `0xCAFEBABE` would be in the `eax` register if the OS did _not_ put it
 there.

 The file `loader.s` can be compiled into a 32 bits ELF [@wiki:elf] object file
-with the follow command:
+with the following command:

 ~~~ {.bash}
     nasm -f elf32 loader.s